 The second category is the environmental protection one.
 As mentioned above, ecopreneurship, just like how it says in the name, is known to be easy on the environment.
 Additionally, its consequences that fall in this category are what most people first think of when ecopreneurship is mentioned.
 A reason why that is the case is probably how noticeable those impacts are.
 For example, the difference is much more visible when a body of water gets cleaner as there is less toxic industrial waste thrown in it than when a societal habit slowly changes for the best.
 Thus, this category solely focuses on the impacts of ecopreneurship that affect the environment, often by protecting the planet and attempting to reverse or slow down the damages from human activity .

 Next is the third category, which corresponds to the economic prosperity aspect of ecopreneurship.
 Just like conventional entrepreneurship, this category is about the profits that arise from selling goods and services.
 Even though this section may not sound as meaningful as the other two above, the economic aspect of ecopreneurship is still relevant.
-As a matter of fact, the profits that come out of a sustainable business can be reinvested into the other areas of a company, which ultimately keeps the economy going!
+As a matter of fact, the profits that come out of a sustainable business can be reinvested into the other social and environmental impact areas of a company, which ultimately keeps the economy going!
 The latter is quite important as our lives would be seriously changed, if the economy crashes.
 Also, selling sustainable goods is quite beneficial as it can influence people’s consumption habits, making society overall more environmentally conscious, which relates to the first category .